hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 A `probe` block support the following:

-* `host` - (Required) The Hostname used for this Probe.
+* `host` - (Optional) The Hostname used for this Probe.
 If the Application Gateway is configured for a single site, by default the Host name should be specified as ‘127.0.0.1’, unless otherwise configured in custom probe.
+Cannot be set if `pick_host_name_from_backend_http_settings` is set to `true`.

 * `interval` - (Required) The Interval between two consecutive probes in seconds.
 Possible values range from 1 second to a maximum of 86,400 seconds.